mschwartz/SilkJS/README.md

+# PLEASE NOTE

+After several years of supporting SilkJS, I've decided it's time to retire the project and move on to something better.
+Please see https://github.com/decafjs/decaf if you are interested in fast synchronous (PHP scripting style) JavaScript for the server.

+Over time, the V8 developers changed the API enough that SilkJS no longer compiles against the modern library.
+They are moving from subversion to git which breaks the Makefiles for SilkJS (relies on svn).
+The latest gyp tools do not compile older versions of V8.
+Modern versions of GCC throw errors compiling the old source.

+To pend any time keeping up with the code breaking API and build toolchain issues, and the fact that V8 is not reentrant, seems pointless anymore.

+The rest of this README is kept here for posterity.

+If you are using SilkJS and have pull requests, I will examine them and honor them.
+If you have a need for me to examine a bug in the existing code and you are able to build it, I am happy to update the sources though I won't be able to compile them to test.

+-- mschwartz

 # About SilkJS

 SilkJS is a console application that wraps the v8 JavaScript engine.
 It is designed for Ubuntu Linux, but it also compiles for OSX as well as other flavors of Linux.